reema0814/Azure-Synapse-Analytics-Day/README.md

     ![The lab environment details are displayed.](media/cloudlabsv2.png "Lab Environment")

-2. Select **Virtual MAchine** by clicking on ellipses first to start the Virtual Machine (VM) provided for this lab.
+2. Select **Virtual Machine** by clicking on ellipses first to start the Virtual Machine (VM) provided for this lab.
 However, you do not need to use the VM to complete the lab.
 It is there for your convenience to make it easier to sign into Azure if you have an existing account and do not want to log out of it.

     ![Select the Virtual Machines tab](media/vmtab.png "Virtual Machines Tab")